MANIPULATION

 5. Argumentation and manipulation

-5.1 Argumentation and propaganda
+5.1 Argumentation and Propaganda

 A very thin thread separates the study of argumentation as defined by the Treatise on Argumentation from that of political propaganda, as defined by Domenach.
 For Perelman & Olbrechts-Tyteca, “the object of the study of argumentation is the study of the discursive techniques allowing us to induce or to increase the mind’s adherence to the theses presented for its assent.” ([1958]/1969, p.
 4; italics in the original).
-Domenach defines the object of propaganda as “the creation, transformation or confirmation of opinions” through multisemiotic processes (image, music, demonstration and mass mobilization) (Domenach 1950, p.
+Domenach defines the object of propaganda as “the creation, transformation or confirmation of opinions” through multisemiotic processes, such as images, music, demonstrations and mass mobilization) » (Domenach 1950, p.
 8).
-This difference may be that between ratio-propaganda and senso-propaganda as defined by Tchakhotine (1939, p.
-152).
-The former is effective “by persuasion, by reasoning”, and the latter by “suggestion” (ibid.), that is, by manipulation2.

 5.2 Manipulation and lying